WA Secretary of State Blogs

 William Robertson

 WSL librarian Hazel Mills back in the 1950s was the first to really start digging into the identity of the first ship, but the name of the craft has continually eluded researchers.
-We do have data on the second ship, the Tarquina.
-It was built in Perth Amboy, NJ in 1844, a 90 ft. long two mast squarerigger and at the time of the Library transfer was skippered by William Robertson (1809-1888), a native of Norfolk, Virginia, who later became the first lighthouse keeper on Whidbey Island.
+We do have data on the second ship, the Tarquinia.
+It was built in Perth Amboy, NJ in 1844, a 90 ft. long two mast square-rigger and at the time of the library transfer was skippered by William Robertson (1809-1888), a native of Norfolk, Virginia, who later became the first lighthouse keeper on Whidbey Island.
 I find it fitting that the ship’s captain who delivered the first library collection to Washington later became someone who provided illumination for safe passage.

-The Tarquina was under consideration, as it turned out needlessly, by Olympia residents as a place of refuge during the conflicts with the Native Americans in 1856.
+The Tarquinia was under consideration, as it turned out needlessly, by Olympia residents as a place of refuge during the conflicts with the Native Americans in 1856.
 Later that same year the ship went down in the Sea of Okhotsk while stuck in ice.

 WSL still holds 400 titles (800 volumes) of the original Territorial Collection, as well as two globes that made the journey in 1853.
 Other additional Territorial volumes followed the State Law Library when they split from WSL a little over a century ago.
 So, hopefully I have presented a worthy research challenge to you marine historians out there.
 Anyone who can provide evidence of the name of the first ship would be giving WSL a great 160th birthday present!